G-Grossi/COSC_5P30/README.md

 ## Important Source Code Description
 Main Package:
 * Main.java: loads the GP parameter files and kicks off the GP Evolve system using ECJ.
-* RuleManager.java: provides processing functions for rules (handles I/O, creating/reading predicate histogram, creating/writing rule cache, rule pruning).
+* RuleManager.java: provides processing functions for rules (handles I/O, creating/reading predicate histogram, creating/writing rule cache, and rule pruning).
 * RuleDiscoveryProblem.java: central code for this system.
-Loads dataset for training, defines the target predicate and predicate lists for rule mining, and provides the evaluation function (see evaluate() function) to peform a query on the discovered rule (GP tree) and to calculate the rule's fitness.
+Loads dataset for training, defines the target predicate and predicate lists for rule mining, and overrides the evaluation function (see evaluate() function) for the ECJ system.
+This function performs a query on the discovered rule (GP tree) to calculate the rule's fitness.

 Function Package:
 * Contains GP function sets and terminal sets used to form GP Individuals (GP Tree Node Structures)